openeuropa/documentation/docs/how-to-contribute.md

 * Start the comment with the ticket number.
 * Use the present tense ("Add feature" not "Added feature")
 * Use the imperative mood ("Move element to..." not "Moves element to...")
-* Limit the first line to 72 characters or less
+* Limit the first line to 72 characters or less.
-* Reference issues and pull requests liberally after the first line

 ### Code styling